 When you really take time to enjoy the little things in life, it will benefit your health, as well as your marriage.

 Don’t take everything so seriously

-I can trust that my future, my husband’s future is in good hands.
+I can trust that my and my husband’s future are in good hands.

 Choose your battles

 This is another aspect that took awhile for us to implement into our marriage.
 Fight like hell for the battles that will win the war, but let go of the one’s that will destroy everything.

 It’s a talent to know what those things are, so pay very close attention—it makes all the difference.